vdB 142* (area) Bright Nebula in Cepheus

 area); however, there is confusion as to the actual positional identity

 of the object I designate as "vdB 142".
 According to the "Atlas

 of Galactic Nebulae", by Th.
 Neckel and H. Vehrenberg, the object

 GN 21.35.1.02 (vdB 142) is a faint blue reflection

-nebula to the west of the brighter star near the eastern end of
+nebula to the northwest of the star near the eastern end of

 This is the (blue) CDS image/data for GN 21.35.1.02.

 This is the CDS position for LDN 1105.